Donoussa Island: The Ultimate Greek Paradise

 Wild Camping in Donoussa

 If you are on a budget, Donoussa is definitely the island for you.
 We spent something like 300 euros to buy all our equipment to camp, so we can say that our accommodation for the whole month of August on a Greek island was incredibly cheap!
 We gave a look at the different hotels and rooms on the island, but they were way too expensive for what the island has to offer you.
 Don’t expect to find beautiful villas like in Santorini, but rather old studios with not fancy stuff inside.
 So, our advice is definitely to do wild camping in Donoussa or to visit the island in September: in this way you’ll be pretty alone and you’ll pay cheaper prices.
 If you want to wild camping in Greece and it’s your first time, read our ultimate guide on the tools to have, on useful tricks, on where to go and how to organize the perfect wild camping vacation.
+Ah, for wild camping you’ll need a backpack, otherwise it would be to hard to move with a normal luggage.
+We have this one since 2 years and we absolutely love it!

 “The View From Our Tent”